-To commemorate its 25th anniversary, several events have been planned on the Katy Trail.
+To commemorate the trail's 25th anniversary, several events have been planned on the Katy Trail.
 Check out the Katy’s event calendar for events near you.

 Before becoming a trail, Katy Trail State Park was the former Missouri-Kansas-Texas (MKT) Railroad.
-Affectionately nicknamed the "K.T." or "Katy" by railroad employees and passengers, the railroad ran from Parsons, Kan. to St. Louis, Mo. and south to Galveston, TX.
+Affectionately nicknamed the "K.T." or "Katy" by railroad employees and passengers, the railroad ran from Parsons, Kansas, to St. Louis, Missouri, and south to Galveston, Texas.
 In 1986, the MKT Railroad filed to discontinue rail operations from Sedalia to Machens.

 The Trail’s beginning

-That same year, philanthropist businessman Edward D. (Ted) Jones and his wife Pat, both supporters of the rails-to-trails concept, donated $200,000 to the Conservation Federation of Missouri Charitable Trust to be used to acquire the railroad right-of-way.
-The Jones subsequently donated an additional $2 million for construction of the trail from Machens to Sedalia.
+That same year, philanthropist businessman Edward D. "Ted" Jones and his wife Pat, both supporters of the rails-to-trails concept, donated $200,000 to the Conservation Federation of Missouri Charitable Trust to be used to acquire the railroad right-of-way.
+The Joneses subsequently donated an additional $2 million for construction of the trail from Machens to Sedalia.